Feature #5487

 Some features touch multiple forms, so an issue might be defined as build a new form for feature X and a subtask is add functionality to a different form to support the new stuff.

-Updated by Engin AYDOĞAN about 12 years ago
+Updated by Engin AYDOĞAN almost 13 years ago

 +1 this is a solid requirement for us, rather than a luxury feature requested by spoiled users :)

-Updated by Matt H almost 12 years ago
+Updated by Matt H over 12 years ago

 Mischa The Evil wrote: